peterlidee/next16-params-searchparams/texts/params-and-searchparams-in-next16.md

 }
 ```

 Since `Next` already uses the term `params` for dynamic routes, it uses the term `searchParams` for the "search" parameters.
-But they are often refered to as `params`, `parameters` or `query parameters`.
+But they are often referred to as `params`, `parameters` or `query parameters`.
 It's all a bit confusing.

 Same as with the `params` prop, `Next` gives us access to the `searchParams` as a prop in the `page.tsx` component: